zhou-efr/graphTheoryProject/README.txt

 contains a sample code.
 ## Use
 ### Main program
-First, all the files contain in the folder `/graphs` will be display by the program.
+First, all the files contained in the folder `/graphs` will be displayed by the program.
 Then you'll be asked to choose one, If the input isn't an integer, the program will display *wrong error* then repeat the question.
 If the requested graph doesn't exist (wrong index), the program will display *Index out of range* and repeat the question.

-***program as requested by the teacher***
+Once a graph is selected, it is displayed as a table of edges.
+Then the program asks you whether you want to display the application of Floyd-Warshall's shortest path algorithm on the selected graph or not.
+Answer in the affirmative will detail all the steps of the algorithm, ending with the comparison of result matrices L and P and the original ones.

+Else way it will simply ask if you want to load another graph.
 ### Sample programs
 Samples programs are without interactions, those are juste used for demonstration.